ubilab-ws21/puzzle-3/README.md

 Software game: We only have one rectangle.
 By placing the blue rectangle on a letter and touching it, the rectangle and the letter will go to the next free location in the password space.

-Next Tasks - 13.01
+Next Tasks - 23.01
-- Build another encoder
-- Finish Software Game
-- Finish Design, see where ICs are best placed.
+- Alles zusammen bauen (außer Platine)
+- Teile Anmalen
+- Encoder an Plexiglas festmachen (Verkabelung dahin)
+- Driver Board an case anbringen
+- Landkarte in Auftrag geben
+- Displayhousing fix montieren
+- DisplayDriver Anbindung.
+(Pins Umlöten, Anbindung konstruieren)
+- plantine planen und Grundform schneiden
+- geteilte pull-ups und Wiederstände testen.
+- Audios neu aufnehmen